dmlc/xgboost/doc/jvm/xgboost4j_spark_gpu_tutorial.rst

   results.show()

-With the above code snippet, we get a DataFrame as result, which contains the margin, probability for each class, and the prediction for each instance
+With the above code snippet, we get a DataFrame as result, which contains the margin, probability for each class, and the prediction for each instance.

 .. code-block:: none